Mikeexe2/Sasalele-Music-Station/README.md

 ## Contributing

-We are continually expanding our station library.
-If you have suggestions or wish to add a new station, please let us know by creating a [GitHub issue](https://github.com/issues/new).
-We welcome pull requests with improvements!
+The site is under development.
+Check the changelog [here](CHANGELOG.md).
+If you have suggestions or wish to add a new station, please let me know by creating a [issue](https://github.com/issues/new).

 ## Join Us on Telegram